-16.0 FACILITIES/UTILITIES/PIPELINE RELOCATION AND REMOVALS
+15.0 LITIES/UTILITIES/PIPELINE RELOCATION AND REMOVALS

+Texas Railroad Commission database was used to obtain pipeline information for impacted pipeline analysis.
 This information included the pipeline's approximate location and orientation by coordinates, system and subsystem names, ownership, operator, diameter, and product carried.
 However, it did not provide the pipeline depth.
 Because only a nominal amount of the project areas is within USACE's regulatory domain, no information on pipeline depth was immediately available.
 There was no other expedient vehicle by which the pipeline depths could be readily assessed.
 Most oil and gas pipelines are typically buried at a depth of 3 to 6 feet, as reported by the industry.
-Table 16-1 below lists the subject pipelines that may be impacted by the CSRM features.